Jaee-C/dino-run/reports/lava-shader/lava-shader.md

 #### Foam
 ![](lava-shader-foam.gif)
-> Shader with just the base lava colour and foam

 The 'foam' was added to this shader to make the lava look like it is flowing and give it more movement and excitement.
 The code for calculating the foam colour is as follows:
 ```c#